ethdebug/format/packages/conformance/README.md

 - resources and compilations are valid when present,
 - source references used by programs resolve to compilation sources.

-The second layer is Dexter-like consumer conformance: tests can run a debugger consumer, parse its output, and assert resources, source steps, frames, or values.
+The second layer checks real debugger consumers: tests can run a debugger, parse its output, and assert resources, source steps, frames, or values.
 SolDB is the first consumer backend, but the runner is not tied to SolDB.
 The SolDB adapter can materialize compiler output as a SolDB-compatible debug directory and then drive `soldb info resources` over it.
 The optional Foundry adapter starts a local `anvil --steps-tracing` node, deploys a compiled contract with `cast`, sends a transaction, and scripts SolDB's interactive REPL to assert source-line breakpoint set/hit behavior.

 External adapters are opt-in in tests: